Browse our jobs and apply for your next role.

 Whenever there is an oversupply of jobs in the market, it leads to a shortage of genuine, quality candidates for each role.
 The best of them will typically have several opportunities available to them.
 In fact, we recently saw a candidate with as many as five offers made at the same time.
 Only the companies with the best proposition and processes will get the candidates of their choosing.
 This is evident within the Technology, Healthcare & Life Sciences, Multinational Manufacturing and Cross-Border E-commerce industries, which are experiencing high hiring demands and talent shortages.
 As such, companies need to have an efficient recruitment process with a clear understanding of how they are selling their business and the role available.

 Selling your company to potential talent is an art.
 Today’s job seekers have high expectations, and while salary remains an important factor in talent attraction, there are other intangible benefits and day-to-day experiences that have become just as important.
-According to Michael Page Talent Trends 2021 report, factors influencing job seekers’ perception towards employer branding include healthy work culture, career growth opportunities and strong brand recognition..
+Michael Page Talent Trends 2022 report illustrates factors influencing job seekers’ perception towards employer branding ..
 Learn here how your company can make a positive and lasting impact on job seekers amid the fast paced, ever-changing world of work.

 Leading on from the point above, companies are keenly aware of the current candidate shortage.
 As such, when faced with resignations, they are making significant efforts to retain quality talent through aggressive counter offers.
 This is understandable, but it can be a frustrating process all around.
 There is plenty of data to suggest that this can be successful in the short term but will not change the fundamental reasons for why the employee is resigning in the first place.
 Counter offers merely delay the inevitable, and a similar event is likely to crop up again months later.

-According to survey respondents in the Talent Trends 2021 report, the most common reasons for leaving a job voluntarily include a lack of growth opportunities in the company, the desire for better benefits and a firm’s poor concern for employee well being.
+The Talent Trends 2022 report sums up the most common reasons for leaving a job voluntarily from survey respondents.
 With that said, existing employers need to engage with all of their most-valued employees.
 Leaders must constantly rethink the way they keep their employees engaged and fulfilled, as well as amplify the power of employee recognition to let them know that their work and contributions are being appreciated.
 Prospective employers, too, need to ensure they make good offers and, with the help of their recruiter, try to cover any potential counter offers.

 For candidates, do think through your reasons for looking for a new role.
 For example, have you already shared any grievances with your line manager?
 Have you attempted to resolve said grievances?
 Before looking for greener pastures, you can explore ways to improve your current situation by taking action, and find out how you can create opportunities using what you love in your current role.